pointw-dev/pointw.com/src/articles/pronunciation-and-the-metric-system-a-millirant.md

 # Pronunciation and the metric system - a millirant

 The metric system - what a proud achievement of the human race.
-Elegance, consistency, utilty.
+Elegance, consistency, utility.
 If your country hasn't adopted it as its measurement standard, what are you waiting for?

 <centered-image src="/img/metric-world.png">It's a metric world</centered-image>